iCS-digital™ PSC:

 Thanks to the high level of performance offered by digital PCR (200 bp and 20% mosaicism) combined with an in-depth analysis of most recurrent abnormalities in hPSCs (see SMART database), the iCS-digital™ PSC range of tests can detect sub-karyotyping abnormalities that G-Banding would miss.

-1. Our iCS-digital™ PSC 24-probe test will capture over 93% of recurrent defects in hPSCs, including the 20q11.21 amplification that accounts for 1⁄4 of recurrent abnormalities in hPSCs worldwide.
+1. Our iCS-digital™ PSC 28-probe test (available as a service only) will capture over 93% of recurrent defects in hPSCs, including the 20q11.21 amplification that accounts for 1⁄4 of recurrent abnormalities in hPSCs worldwide.

 3. Our iCS-digital™ PSC 20q-only test focuses on the gain of 20q11.21 copy-number variant (CNV).
 It is detected in more than 20% of worldwide cultured human Pluripotent Stem Cells (hPSCs) and represents 22.9% of the recurrent structural variants identified in hPSCs (Assou et al., 2020)[1], making it the most common genomic abnormality in hPSCs.3